 It was all too much to ask when she could just make them plain and simple – meat and herbs, right?
 Ha ha.
 Well, not really, the potato addition makes quite a difference.

-When it came to eating these burgers….
+When it came to eating these nicely homemade burgers….
 I literally couldn’t stop.
 They were that good.
-She was serving them sometimes with mashed potatoes and salad with rice or simply between two slices of bread.
+She was serving them sometimes with mashed potatoes and salad with rice or simply between two slices of bread and a salad.

 Preparation and tips